We’re proud to announce that our brilliant Sales Manager, Nicola, has successfully completed her Himalaya challenge.

 This is a hard question – there were so many elements.

 Nepal as a country is amazing and a visit offers a step back in time.
 Part of the trek took us on the ancient India to Tibet trading route, the history was just amazing.

 Trekking with a group can be challenging in itself if the dynamics are not right.
-But I have to say the small group I was with were fantastic and we all gelled immediately.
+But I have to say the small group I was with was fantastic and we all gelled immediately.
 Most of us had a story and purpose for undertaking this trek.
 I was completely inspired and humbled by many of the stories.